open/close all folders

 - A possible explanation for why the Enclave isn't using their orbital nukes would be that the nukes are just getting in orbit.
 If you notice the quest, you see that there are 5 different targets (Megaton, Rivet City and Project Purity are the other three).
 If you try to go for one of the other three targets, you get a message that you can't target them because the orbit isn't right.
 Let's make the assumption that unless the orbital nuke is in the right place, it can't target anything, and that everyone were busy defending the base.
 This means that nobody were there to target the Citadel, or possibly, that the Citadel coordinates were already punched in, but the LW arrives at the right time to change it - and boom goes the Enclave base.

-- Nukes are limited and can't be resupplied due to lack of space worthy tech.
-The resources to field such an operation would probably have been seen by the Enclave's leaders as not worth it until Liberty Prime practically wiped the enclave from the region.
-The Nukes are the Enclave's last line of defense not something to be used when a new threat appears.
-Liberty Prime IMO should not have been as tough as he is with literally MILLIONS upon millions of HP, fielding a rapid fire weapon that does like 9K-5K damage per hit. when they mentioned power issues I can see why.
+- The orbital missile station's supply of missiles is limited: it can't be resupplied due to the modern era's lack of spaceflight.
+The resources to field such an operation would probably have been seen as 'wasteful' right up until Liberty Prime practically wiped the Enclave from the region.
+Those few nukes are the Enclave's last line of defense, not something to be used when a new threat appears.
+Liberty Prime IMO should not have been as tough as he is with literally MILLIONS upon millions of HP, fielding a rapid fire weapon that does like 9K-5K damage per hit.
+When they mentioned power issues I can see why.
 Robot Behemoths from the Midwest while tough only had like 5K heath and did 600 damage a hit albeit there were hundreds of em.

 - Elder Lyons says flat-out that they "barely have the manpower to keep the Citadel fortified."
 The Bo S simply cannot crew a fortress of that size, period.
 That leaves them with exactly two options: destroy it or clear it out and leave.
 And Option #2 is stupid with a capital S.